 It is expected that a theory of quantum gravity must shed some light on the issue of the cosmological constant \cite{Weinberg:1988cp}.
 However, the road to a quantum description of the gravitational phenomena has been a tough challenge.
 In this sense, the main approaches for such a purpose, superstring theory \cite{Becker:2007zj}, and loop quantum gravity (LQG) \cite{Rovelli:2007uwt}, seem to address different aspects of reality.

-In LQG the fundamental objects are spin networks that describe a quantum dynamical spacetime.
-However, there is not a scheme to unify the fundamental interactions in this scenario.
-On the other hand, in string theory, the building blocks of reality are strings and branes.
-In this approach, the fundamental interactions can be described in the same unified quantum way through vibrations of strings moving within a spacetime which is smooth and continuous.
-Particularly, the gravitational force is described in terms of vibrations of closed strings.
+In LQG, the fundamental objects are spin networks describing a pre-geometric regime, in a way that LQG consists of a background independent treatment to quantum gravity, in line with the theory of general relativity.
+While LQG does not unify gravity with matter, in string theory, matter as well as the fundamental interactions can be set out in a unifying way through the vibrations of strings that move within a pre-established classical spacetime.
+Particularly, the gravitational force is depicted by the vibrations of closed strings.
 Other conflicts arise: string theory requires that spacetime must have $10$ dimensions, and needs the existence of supersymmetry.
-LQG, on the other hand, is a four-dimensional theory, and supersymmetry is not a feature of this treatment.
+LQG, on the other side, is a four-dimensional theory, and supersymmetry is not a feature of it.

-In addition to the discrepancy between these theories, the lack of any phenomenological evidence for both of them has led such candidates to quantum gravity to a crisis scenario.
+In addition to the discrepancy between string theory and LQG, the lack of any phenomenological evidence for both of them may lead such theories to a crisis scenario.